-November 2007 is a significant date as compared to today's U.S. housing market.
-During that month, last decade's housing downturn was less than 12 months old and home values had yet to drop in many U.S. markets.
-Furthermore, the Housing and Recovery Act had yet to be created; and the HARP refinance program was still more than twelve months from its launch.
+September 2007 is in the history of U.S. housing.
+That month, last decade's housing downturn was fewer than 6 months old and home values had yet to drop in many U.S. markets.
+Additionally, the Housing and Recovery Act had yet to be created; and the HARP refinance program was still 18 months from its launch.

-Home prices are now just 3.5 percent below the valuation peak, which was set in March 2007.
+National home values are now just 1.3 percent below the valuation peak, set in April 2007.

-According to the National Association of REALTORS®, more than one-third of homes for sale sell in 30 days or fewer.
+According to the National Association of REALTORS®, 46% of homes for sale are selling in 30 days or fewer.
 For today's buyers, it's become tough to find great, inexpensively-priced homes.